-Abraham and Sarah were the parents of Isaac, who, with Rebecca parented Jacob.
-With his two wives Rachel and Leah (and two handmaids, Bilhah and Zilpah), Jacob fathered 12 sons and at least one daughter.
-Of his sons, Rachel gave birth to two: Joseph and Benjamin.
+Abraham and Sarah were the parents of Isaac who, with Rebecca, parented Jacob.
+With his two wives Rachel and Leah (and two handmaids, Bilhah and Zilpah), Jacob fathered 12 sons and one daughter, Dinah.
 The 12 sons would go on to form the 12 Tribes of Israel.

 Israel is the name Jacob is given after he wrestles with an angel.
 Jacob is understood to be the common ancestor from which the Israelites and later, the Jewish people, are descended.
 This is why Jews are often referred to as Bnei Yisrael (the children of Israel) or Am Yisrael (the nation of Israel).
 Abraham and Sarah are still understood as the progenitors of the Jewish people, but other religions and nations also formed from their family tree, while the Jewish people trace their heritage through Jacob.

 The three Patriarchs, as well as Sarah, Rebecca and Leah, are believed to be buried at the Tomb of the Patriarchs in Hebron, a city in the southern West Bank (a region also known as Judea).
 The site is also known as the Cave of the Patriarchs or Cave of Machpelah and — to Muslims — as the Sanctuary of Abraham.
 It is holy to both Jews and Muslims and a synagogue and mosque are both located there.

 Rachel is the only one of the Patriarchs and Matriarchs not buried in Cave of Machpelah.
 As Jacob and Rachel traveled south toward Hebron, Rachel gave birth to Benjamin and died shortly afterward during their journey.
 Rachel’s Tomb is located outside the city of Bethlehem, which is about 5.5 miles from the Tomb of the Patriarchs in Hebron.